Supplier Code of Conduct

 Within ShipBob we are committed to 5 core values: Be Mission Driven, Be a Creative Problem Solver, Be Humble, Be Safety Minded and Be Resilient.
 These values are not only appropriate but create a strong foundation to underline our approach to sustainable development.

-All ShipBob entities, its SFN partners and suppliers are required to identify, prevent, and manage risks pertaining to health and safety, social responsibility, and environment in their supply chain and we expect the same from our Suppliers.
+All ShipBob entities, the ShipBob Fulfillment Network (“SFN”) partners and their suppliers are required to identify, prevent, and manage risks pertaining to health and safety, social responsibility, and environment in their supply chains, and we expect the same from our Suppliers.

 Our Commitment to Suppliers

 ShipBob seeks to engage Suppliers that are socially responsible, behave with integrity and focus on sustainable development.
-Our goal is to partner with Suppliers to deliver value-for-cost procurement for ShipBob and our Merchants who will demonstrate the same principles to their Suppliers.
+Our goal is to partner with Suppliers to deliver value-for-cost procurement for ShipBob and ShipBob’s customers who will demonstrate the same principles to their Suppliers.

 ShipBob has established methodologies to implement strategic procurement strategies and to guide relationships with Suppliers.
-These guidelines ensure a fair, competitive, and transparent negotiation process, according to our policies and values.
+These guidelines ensure a fair, competitive, and transparent negotiation process consistent with our policies and values.

 We act with integrity and demonstrate good citizenship in our business dealings – we expect the highest standards of conduct from our own people.